 That’s one hell of a long time.
 But that’s the age of Campbellton’s Sugarloaf — give or take 10 or 20 million — making it one of the oldest mountains in North America.

-The Sugarloaf is a retired volcano.
+According to geologists, the Sugarloaf is a retired volcano.
 That explains why it stands out from other mountains in the area since volcanic rock [cooled magma] is more resistant to erosion.

 400 million years.
 Man.
 That’s when a day on Earth was 22 hours long and a year had more than 400 days.
 That’s also 200 million years before the dinosaurs showed up.
 To put things in perspective even further, it’s believed that homo sapiens [the earliest humans] have only been around a mere 2 million years.